-The Planning and Budget Committee (PBC) advises the President on the implementation and review of the College’s strategic planning process and on the integration of planning and budgeting.
+The Planning and Budget Committee (PBC) advises the President on the implementation and review of the University’s strategic planning process and on the integration of planning and budgeting.

 Membership: The PBC consists of eight members, all with a vote: the Provost; the vice president for student affairs and dean of students; the vice president for finance and administration; the vice president for planning and research; and four elected tenured members of the teaching faculty, two from SAHSS and two from SNHS.
 Faculty are elected for staggered four-year terms with no limits on the number of terms served.
 The chair of the PBC is the faculty member in the third year of his or her current term.
 The chair serves on President’s Council.
 The vice president for planning and research provides logistical support.
 Minutes are recorded by one of the non-chair faculty members.

 No department of the University may have more than one of its members on this committee.
 Faculty members serving on this committee may not be elected to serve on any other main governance (APPC, APC) or autonomous (CCH, FAC) committee.